NVIDIA/aistore/README.md

 This command runs a test that matches the specified string ("download").
 The test then downloads up to 100 objects from the bucket called myS3bucket, whereby the names of those objects match `a\d+` regex.

+> In addition to AIStore - the storage cluster, you can also deploy [aisfs](fuse/README.md) - to access AIS objects as files, and [AIS CLI](cli/README.md) - to monitor, configure and manage AIS nodes and buckets.

-> In addition to the AIS cluster itself, you can deploy [AIS CLI](cli/README.md) - an easy-to-use AIS-integrated command-line management tool.
-The tool supports multiple commands and options; the first one that you may want to try is `ais status` to show the state and status of the AIS cluster and its nodes.
-AIS CLI deployment is documented in the [CLI readme](cli/README.md) and includes two easy steps: building the binary (via `cli/install.sh`) and sourcing Bash auto-completions.
+> AIS CLI is an easy-to-use command-line management tool supporting a growing number of commands and options (one of the first ones you may want to try could be `ais status` - show the state and status of an AIS cluster).
+The CLI is documented in the [readme](cli/README.md); getting started with it boils down to running `make cli` and following the prompts.

-> For more testing commands and command-line options, please refer to the corresponding [README](ais/tests/README.md) and/or the [test sources](ais/tests/).
+> For more testing commands and command-line options, please refer to the [corresponding README](ais/tests/README.md).
-> For other useful commands, see the [Makefile](ais/Makefile).

 > For tips and help on local non-containerized deployment, please see [the tips](docs/local_tips.md).

 > For info on how to run AIS executables, see [command-line arguments](docs/command_line.md).

 > For helpful links and background on Go, AWS, GCP, and Deep Learning, please see [helpful links](docs/helpful-links.md).

+> And again, run `make help` to find out how to build and run AIS executables and tests.

 ### Deployment: Local Docker-Compose